Crimix/ReplacePlaceholdersPlugin/README.md

 # Replace Placeholders Plugin
-A Gradle plugin to auto-configure the `ProcessResources` task from the Java plugin to replace placeholders in a list of files with a set of properties, these properties are defined with a `placeholder.` prefix.
+A Gradle plugin to auto-configure the `ProcessResources` task from the Java plugin to replace placeholders in a list of resource files with a set of properties, these properties are defined with a `placeholder.` prefix.
 This way there is no need to both define the placeholder in the target file, in a gradle.properties file and in the build.gradle file, but instead only declare it and add it to the target file without the `placeholder.` prefix.

+It also includes a `ProcessSources` task that can replace placeholders inside Java code using the Ant replace token pattern `@property_key@`.
+This task also uses the same `placeholder.` prefix as the `ProcessResources` task.

 ## Installation
 Recommended way is to apply the plugin to the `build.gradle` in the `plugins` block